beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 the CPU time collected at the previous time frame, the CPU time for the past time interval is calculated.
 According to the CPU frequency of the host and the length of the time interval, the CPU time is converted into the required average MHz consumed by the VM over the last time interval.
 The collected data are stored both locally and submitted to the central database.
+The number of the latest data values stored locally and passed to the underload / overload detection and VM selection algorithms is defined using the `data_collector_data_length` option in the configuration file.

-At the beginning of every execution, the data collector obtains the set of VMs currently running on the host and compares them to the VMs running at the previous time step.
-If new VMs have been found, the data collector fetches the historical data about them from the central database and stores them in the local file-based data store.
+At the beginning of every execution, the data collector obtains the set of VMs currently running on the host using the Nova API and compares them to the VMs running on the host at the previous time step.
+If new VMs have been found, the data collector fetches the historical data about them from the central database and stores the data in the local file-based data store.
 If some VMs have been removed, the data collector removes the data about these VMs from the local data store.

 ## Data Stores